 Term life insurance covers you for a set amount of time.
 Your age affects premium costs and the term lengths available to you.
 If you’re in your 50s, you probably won’t be eligible for a 30-year term policy, but it’s possible that 15 years is right for you to pay your mortgage or cover the income you would’ve contributed until retirement.
 Advantages of term life insurance policies include that they’re less expensive than permanent life insurance, and often allow much higher coverage amounts than final expense insurance.

 Term life insurance often requires a medical exam or detailed medical information.
 This type of insurance may be best for seniors who are still in good or excellent health, and who are interested in insurance coverage for a specific period of time (e.g., until their grandchildren graduate).
+That said, no-exam life insurance policies allow some or all applicants to skip the health exam.

 Whole life insurance is a form of permanent life insurance.
 You’re covered for your whole life as long as your premiums are current, and your loved ones are guaranteed a death benefit.
 Whole life insurance policies generally have a cash value component that you may be able to borrow from while you are living, as well.